More UNIX commands

 - The Bourne shell

-is available in all modern UNIX systems and is available from path/bin/sh
+shis available in all modern UNIX systems and is available from path/bin/sh.- The Bourne-Again shell

 Let’s write a simple script.